ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 1. Start Resilient Circuits with:
     `resilient-circuits run`

-2. In the Resilient platform, create a workflow and add a the function `McAfee Tag an epo asset` to it
+2. In the Resilient platform, create a workflow and add the function `McAfee Tag an epo asset` to it

 3. Within the workflow, edit the function to determine how to set the two input parameters `mcafee_epo_systems` and `mcafee_epo_tag`